 Only one body fossil has been found so far in the Tumblagooda Sandstone — an impression of a strange arthropod called Kalbarria, which belongs to a now-extinct group called the euthycarcinoids.
 Body fossils are rare in the sandstone because the depositional environment was not favourable for the preservation of organic material.
 This is because the active, high-energy river system would have quickly broken down any carcasses, and the water’s high oxygen level would have rapidly decayed flesh.
 Despite this, the sandstones are rich in signs of life, preserving abundant tracks, traces and burrows of organisms that lived while the sandstone was being deposited.
 These ichnofossils give us an insight into not only what organisms were present while the sandstone was forming, but also what the environment was like.

 Ichnofossils of the Tumblagooda Sandstone are comparable to those of the Devonian Taylor Group in Antarctica and the Ordovician–Silurian Mereenie Sandstone at Kings Canyon in central Australia.
 The majority of traces in the Tumblagooda Sandstone were formed by animals living under water, called aquatic or subaqueous.
-However, the form of some trackways seem to indicate that they were formed above the water.
-These may be evidence of some animals' first steps on the land.
+However, some trackways seem to indicate that they were formed above the water.

 The terrestrial traces seen in the Tumblagooda Sandstone consist of many types of Diplichnites, a walking trace.
 Diplichnites are trackways, made up of a pair of parallel rows of ‘pits’ or paddle-like impressions, which can extend over surfaces for many metres.
 Tracks made in sands that were either very dry or very wet often lack definition, but those made in just the right conditions have exceptional detail preserved.